obsidianmd/obsidian-developer-docs/en/Plugins/User interface/Icons.md

 ## Draw icons

-If you'd like to use icons in your custom interfaces, use the [[obsidian.seticon|setIcon()]] utility function to add an icon to an [[HTML elements|HTML element]].
+If you'd like to use icons in your custom interfaces, use the [[setIcon|setIcon()]] utility function to add an icon to an [[HTML elements|HTML element]].
 The following example adds icon to the status bar:

 ```ts
 import { Plugin, setIcon } from "obsidian";